Optimistic Exploration for Risk-Averse Constrained Reinforcement Learning: Related Work

 \section{Related Work}

 Specification of safety in RL is a persistently challenging problem \citep{garcia_comprehensive_2015,dulac-arnold_challenges_2021}.
-Constrained RL (CRL) has emerged as an effective framework for maximising a reward objective whilst ensuring safety constraints over a separate set of safety objectives are satisfied \citep{achiam_constrained_2017,ray_benchmarking_2019,tessler_reward_2019,liu_constrained_2022,zhang_penalized_2022}.
-Standard CRL is in general, however, neutral to infrequent but catastrophic constraint violations that may arise due to inherent uncertainty within the environment, as safety constraints are satisfied in expectation. \citet{yang_safetyconstrained_2023} aim address this by mitigating risk in CRL and propose an off-policy CRL approach extending Soft Actor-Critic aiming to satisfy CVaR safety thresholds.
-The authors propose the use of a distributional value function for the safety critic, specifically Implicit Quantile Network architecture \citep{dabney_distributional_2017}, allowing for the learning of a expressive representation of the quantile distribution of cost-returns. \citet{kim_trust_2023} proposed a trust-region based algorithm that aims to satisfy mean/standard deviation constraints that reduces the uncertainty in constraint satisfaction, but not specifically risk, as mean/standard deviation is not a coherent risk measure.
-Most recently, \citet{yang_risk-aware_2024} proposed an on-policy approach using backward value functions, for non-stationary policies, showing strong constraint satisfaction in multiple environments but at a severe reward-cost trade-off.
+Constrained RL (CRL) has emerged as an effective framework for maximising a reward objective whilst ensuring satisfaction of constraints over a set of safety objectives \citep{achiam_constrained_2017,ray_benchmarking_2019,tessler_reward_2019,liu_constrained_2022,zhang_penalized_2022}.
+Standard CRL is in general, however, neutral to infrequent but catastrophic constraint violations that may arise due to inherent uncertainty within the environment, as safety constraints are satisfied in expectation. \citet{yang_safetyconstrained_2023} aim to mitigate risk in CRL and propose an off-policy CRL approach, extending Soft Actor-Critic to CVaR safety thresholds.
+The authors propose the use of a distributional value function for the safety critic, specifically the Implicit Quantile Network architecture \citep{dabney_distributional_2018}, allowing for the learning of a expressive representation of the quantile distribution of cost-returns. \citet{kim_trust_2023} proposed a trust-region based algorithm that aims to satisfy mean/standard deviation constraints, reducing uncertainty in constraint satisfaction, but not specifically risk, as mean/standard deviation is not a coherent risk measure. \citet{yang_risk-aware_2024} proposed an on-policy approach using backward value functions, for non-stationary policies, showing strong constraint satisfaction in multiple environments but at a severe reward-cost trade-off.
 Recently, \citet{kim2024spectralrisk} propose a general approach to linearise spectral risk-measures, such as CVaR, providing strong computational benefits over the non-linear approximation used in \cite{yang_safetyconstrained_2023}.